 - Set up a blank HTML document

 - Think about how you would set up the different form elements and their accompanying validators.
 What objects and functions will you need?
 A few minutes of thought can save you from wasting an hour of coding.
 The best thing you can do is whiteboard the entire solution before even touching the computer.

 - Don’t forget to style validations with CSS by using the

-- Understand the importance of validating HTML forms before submitting them to a server.
+- Explain the importance of validating HTML forms before submitting them to a server.

-- Understand forms can also be validated without using Constraint Validation API, which is useful in certain cases.
+- Could forms also be validated without using Constraint Validation API?